 Best small vans to buy 2020

-Affordable, practical and cheap to run, these 10 small vans are low-cost load-luggers
+Small vans are affordable, practical and cheap to run, and this is our top 10 rundown of low-cost load-luggers

 Read on to find out how we rate 10 of the best small vans for sale today…